charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 - [Elven Site Pix Picker](http://www.ccalvert.net/books/CloudNotes/Assignments/ElvenSitePixPicker.html)

 See if you can get it running in the final.
+What I'm looking for is the ability to do what **ElvenImages** does from the command line.
+It should create a **california.md** or similar file based on the images found in **/var/www/html/images/california** or a similar folder.
+I would like to see two buttons:

+- One that creates the file
+- One that deletes the file

+I would also like to see enough feedback on the client side  to know if the calls succeed or fail.

 ## Hints